Cross, Lewis

 Cross (Cros) is a township on the Isle of Lewis in the community of Ness, in the Outer Hebrides, Scotland.
 Cross is within the parish of Barvas.
 Cross is also situated on the A857, between Stornoway and Port of Ness.

 Cross had a school, which closed in 2011 and is now the Community Museum.
-The settlement also has a food store, a hotel-inn, war memorial, post office, two churches and Croileagan.
+The settlement also has a food store, a hotel-inn, war memorial, two churches and Croileagan.
 Cross is home to around 100 people.